awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-verify-scaling-activity.md

-# Verifying a Scaling Activity for an Auto Scaling Group<a name="as-verify-scaling-activity"></a>
+# Verifying a scaling activity for an Auto Scaling group<a name="as-verify-scaling-activity"></a>

 After you create a scaling policy, Amazon EC2 Auto Scaling starts evaluating the policy against the metric\.
 The metric alarm goes to ALARM state when the metric breaches the threshold for a specified number of evaluation periods\.
 This means that a scaling policy could trigger a scaling action soon after it's created\.
 After Amazon EC2 Auto Scaling changes capacity in response to a scaling policy, you can verify the scaling activity in your account\.
-If you want to receive email notification from Amazon EC2 Auto Scaling informing you that a scaling action was triggered, follow the instructions in [Getting Amazon SNS Notifications When Your Auto Scaling Group Scales](ASGettingNotifications.md)\.
+If you want to receive email notification from Amazon EC2 Auto Scaling informing you that a scaling action was triggered, follow the instructions in [Getting Amazon SNS notifications when your Auto Scaling group scales](ASGettingNotifications.md)\.

 **To view the scaling activities for your Auto Scaling group \(new console\)**